juju/docs/src/en/reference-release-notes.md

 There are many ways to specify the series to deploy with a charm.
 In most cases you don't need to.
 When you don't specify a series, Juju checks the environment's "default-series", and if that isn't set, Juju asks the charm store to select the best series to deploy with the charm.
-The series of the state- server does not restrict the series of the charm.
+The series of the state-server does not restrict the series of the charm.
 You can use the best series for a charm when deploying a service.

 When working with local charms, Juju cannot fall back to the charm store, it falls back to the environment's "default-series".
 You must specify the series in the environment or when deploying the charm.
-If your environment is running, you can add "default-series" like so: juju set-environment default-series=precise
+If your environment is running, you can add "default-series" like so: `juju set-environment default-series=precise`

 These commands choose Ubuntu 12.04 Precise when "default-series" is set to "precise" in the environment: